seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Your leave, sweet Cressid!

 **PANDARUS**
-Leave! an you take leave till tomorrow morning,—
+Leave! an you take leave till tomorrow morning,---

 **CRESSIDA**
 Pray you, content you.

 **TROILUS**
-What offends you, lady?…
+What offends you, lady?...

 **CRESSIDA**
-… Sir, mine own company.
+...
+Sir, mine own company.

 **TROILUS**
-You cannot shun yourself. …
+You cannot shun yourself. ...

 **CRESSIDA**
-… Let me go and try:
+...
+Let me go and try:
 I have a kind of self resides with you;
 But an unkind self, that itself will leave,
 To be another's fool.
 I would be gone: